hswick/jutsu/README.md

 -Currently the concept of dataset assumes that rows of all columns are equal
 -TODO: jutsu-dataset spec (is this a valid? jutsu-dataset?)
 -Valid jutsu spec is a map that is not empty, and contains at least one key value pair, if there is more than one key all values of those keys have to be same length.

+Need to give slight delay before sending events to server
 ## Usage

 ```clojure